How to Clean Tinted Windows at Home

-All these cleaning and maintenance tips can be very helpful, but what if the tinted film has been damaged and needs replacement?
+All these cleaning and maintenance tips are also very helpful if you want to remove nicotine stains from your window frames.
+But what if the tinted film has been damaged and needs replacement?
 How do you get rid of the glue that’s left on glass?
 Here’s the answer:

 Before you put the new film layer you have to clean the glass to perfection from the glue residue.
 How do you do that?
 By following this simple procedure: